Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 • Can pill if layered too quickly with heavier products

-• May feel too lightweight for very dry skin
+• May feel too light for very dry skin

 Check Price on Amazon